 I’ve had laser hair removal (which should be called reduction, not removal–nothing is ever going to actually prevent your hair from growing back because #hormones).
 HOWEVER, it grows back slower and much more fine–thus, it really is the best for preventing razor burn and stubble.
 (If you’re one of those people who get cactus legs right after you shave, that’s what laser hair removal gets rid of!)

-Anyway–I think that’s important to note, because I’m reviewing this as someone who has very fine hair.
+Anyway–I think that’s important to note, because I’m reviewing this as someone who has pretty fine hair on my body.

 My first impression of the Billie razor:

 Using it on my legs and bikini, I have to admit though, it was amazing from the get go.
 I think the shave is even better than the men’s razor for bikini.
-But for some reason on my underarms, it gave me razor burn (which used to be a common problem for me but I haven’t had razor burn since I had laser hair removal a year ago!)
+But for some reason on my underarms, it gave me razor burn.
+(Which used to be a very common problem for me but I haven’t had razor burn since I had laser hair removal a year ago!)

 To ensure it wasn’t just a new problem that started happening again, I then went back to my old Gilette men’s razor with the cartridge I hadn’t changed in like 3 months, and it, in fact, did NOT give me razor burn.